giuliab00/experimental_1/README.md

 sudo apt-get install xterm
 ```

-Now you are ready to run the solution!

-In order to run the solution it is necessary to execute the following commands:
+Then, in order to run the solution it is necessary to execute the following commands:

 ```bash
 git clone https://github.com/ros-perception/vision_opencv